ironhack-labs/lab-javascript-greatest-movies/README.md

 #### Bonus - Iteration 1.1: _Clean_ the array of directors

-It seems some of the directors had directed multiple movies so they will pop up multiple times in the array of directors.
-How could you "clean" a bit this array and make it unified (meaning, without duplicates)? _Don't prioritize the bonus part now, you can come back to it when you are done with the mandatory iterations._ :wink:
+Some of the directors had directed multiple movies, so they will pop up multiple times in the array of directors.
+How could you "clean" this array and make it unified (meaning, without duplicates)? _Don't prioritize the bonus part now.
+You can return to it when you finish the mandatory iterations._ :wink:

 <br>